-^{}Where this is the pro-rata proportion of houses in the CNA, derived from the 2011 Census; and where this is adjusted to take into account the AONB (i.e. areas deemed inappropriate for large scale development).
+\Where this is the pro-rata proportion of houses in the CNA, derived from the 2011 Census; and where this is adjusted to take into account the AONB (i.e. areas deemed inappropriate for large scale development).

-There is, however, evidence that more than this minimum number is required.
+- 39. There is, however, evidence that more than this minimum number is required.
 In the Town Council's survey, one third of those responding held that there is a need for more housing.
-Almost a half of these people thought that this should be 'affordable housing' and one third thought that there should be more rented housing.
-The Lostwithiel Area Action Plan 2004-2024 had similarly identified the need for 'More "affordable" house-building particularly to benefit local young people'.
+Almost a half of these people thought that this should be 'affordable housing' and one third thought that there should be more rented housing (Annex: H4, page 4).
+The Lostwithiel Area Action Plan 2004-2024 had similarly identified the need for 'More "affordable" house-building particularly to benefit local young people'. - 40.
 The Cornwall Council online survey on housing needs identified 22.83% of respondents saying that a member of their household required affordable housing and that 81.48% of those in need were already living in the Parish.
 In most cases these were people living with friends or family and who would like to live independently.
-Three quarters of those in housing need wished to move within 3 years and the remaining quarter in 3 to 5 years.
+Three quarters of those in housing need wished to move within 3 years and the remaining quarter in 3 to 5 years (Annex: H3).

-The Table below shows that in September 2017, the Cornwall Housing Needs Register documented a need for 83 affordable homes, more than half of these needing to be one-bedroomed homes.
-It is clear that there is a demand for affordable homes for local people and that a substantial proportion of any new development must be devoted to meeting this need.
+41. The Table below shows that in September 2017, the Cornwall Housing Needs Register documented a need for 83 affordable homes, more than half of these needing to be one-bedroomed homes.
+Cornwall Council has undertaken a full review of those on the register and it is anticipated by Council Officers that this figure will reduce.
+It is clear, however, that there is a demand for affordable homes for local people and that a proportion of any new development must be devoted to meeting this need.